CMSgov/ab2d/README.md

 1. Configure New Relic environment variables

+   1. Get and note the "AB2D New Relic license key" from the "ab2d" vault in 1Password

    1. Backup the file that you use for setting up your shell's environment

       *Example for bash shell:*